 Can spouses living outside of Thailand file for a divorce in Thai Court?

-If you reside in Thailand but your spouse is not present or will not return to Thailand for the divorce process, you may still be able to proceed provided that he or she has received adequate notice of the divorce action.
-Service must be applied through a Thai court if your spouse is not in Thailand and substitute service, (such as by publication) may be allowed in certain circumstances.
-If you spouse does not respond to service from the court, the divorce case may proceed by default.
+If you reside in Thailand but your spouse is not present or will not return to Thailand for the divorce process, you may still be able to proceed provided that the ground for divorce occurred or is related to Thailand, or one spouse is a Thai national.
+Thailand courts also require evidence that the Defendant in the divorce case, if residing outside of Thailand, received adequate notice of the divorce action.
+Service must be applied through a Thai court.
+However, if your spouse is not in Thailand and substitute service, (such as by publication in a newspaper) may be allowed in certain circumstances.
+If you spouse does not respond to a lawful service from the court, the divorce case may proceed by default.

-How is property and outstanding debts divided in the event of divorce?
+How are property and outstanding debts divided in the event of divorce?

-However, in a negotiated settlement divorcing spouses may alter their division of property as they choose.
+However, in a negotiated settlement divorcing spouses may alter their division of property normally required by the law if the divorcing couple chooses a different division of assets.
 Also, prenuptial agreements can alter the distribution of property during a divorce.

 Debts incurred during the marriage, whether they are household, medical, or educational, are normally the responsibility of both parties.

 In one sense, Thailand does allow for “no-fault” divorce: When the divorce is consensual and registered in an administrative process at one of Thailand’s District offices.